chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Challenge – you usually have a limited interaction with the user

-      - Have short session w the system and v little detail about their interests **sparsity**
+      - Have short session w the system and very little detail about their interests **sparsity**

-  - You may not have the exact items user are interested; hence u need some sort of **similarity** to provide to user
+  - You may not have the exact items user are interested; hence you need some sort of **similarity** to provide to user

       - To overcome So in concept, connected node; for list of